 I always start out my art appreciation classes with some discussions on art and aesthetics: questions about the philosophy of art.
 It gets the students in the mindset that they have to THINK in this art class, and all of the art and aesthetics discussions are usually a lot of fun!

-As a part of The Resource Library for Art Teachers, I have developed a bundle of art and aesthetics lessons, complete with lesson plans, PowerPoints, ready-to-use editable student activity sheet handouts, artwork questioning strategies, and assessment questions.
+As a part of The Art Class Curator Resource Library, I have developed a bundle of art and aesthetics lessons, complete with lesson plans, PowerPoints, ready-to-use editable student activity sheet handouts, artwork questioning strategies, and assessment questions.

 Art and Aesthetics